 Seth is a registered Associate Marriage and Family Therapist at La Cheim.

 Leanne Kelly Greenberg, AMFT

-Leanne is a registered Associate Marriage and Family Therapist at La Cheim Behavioral Health Services.
+Leanne is a Registered Associate Marriage and Family Therapist at La Cheim Behavioral Health Services.
 She is a native of Los Angeles, where she graduated with honors from the University of Southern California, double majoring in Psychology and Music.
-She received her MA in counseling from St Mary's College of California in Moraga, CA. When she's not practicing therapy, she is playing and writing music professionally, going for hikes, and spending time with her family and friends.
+She received her MA in counseling from St Mary's College of California in Moraga, CA. In her therapeutic practice, Leanne pulls from Existential, Acceptance and Commitment Therapy, and Person-Centered approaches.
+When she's not practicing therapy, she is playing and writing music professionally, going for hikes, and spending time with her family and friends.

 Miriam Kopf, AMFT

 Miriam is a registered Associate Marriage and Family Therapist at La Cheim Behavioral Health Services.
 She is a native of Los Angeles, but was always drawn to the Bay Area.
 She graduated with honors from the University of California, Santa Cruz, where she earned her BA in Psychology.
 She went on to earn her MA in Counseling Psychology from the Wright Institute in Berkeley, California.
 In her therapeutic practice, Miriam employs a narrative approach, from an attachment focused and strengths based lens.
 When she's not practicing therapy, she is cuddling her two dogs, dancing, or spending time watching & discussing movies or playing board games with family and friends.

 Amanda Morrison is a Licensed Marriage and Family Therapist and Licensed Professional Clinical Counselor.
 Amanda was born and raised in northern New Jersey and has lived on and off in California since 2009.
 She graduated from The Wright Institute in Berkeley in 2015 and has been working in community mental health since.